 29. Whereas the actions of Clive Goodman and Glenn Mulcaire resulted in custodial sentences and were widely denounced throughout the industry, there has been rather less sign of concern from within the industry at the possibility that journalists might have systematically obtained information illegally through the transactions uncovered by Operation Motorman.
-The Newspaper Publishers' Association, the Scottish Newspaper Publishers' Association, the Newspaper Society, the Scottish Daily Newspaper Society, the Periodical Publishers Association and the Society of Editors made a combined response to the Information Commissioner's recommendations in What price privacy?, stressing that they took the issues reported in the report very seriously and agreeing to disseminate the report's findings and the Commissioner's guidance on the terms of the Data Protection Act to their members.35 The Press Complaints Commission published a guidance note and agreed to reiterate the message that journalists had to act within the law (such as the Data Protection Act).36
+The Newspaper Publishers' Association, the Scottish Newspaper Publishers' Association, the Scottish Newspaper Publishers' Association and the Society of Editors made a combined response to the Information Commissioner's recommendations in What price privacy?, stressing that they took the issues reported in the report very seriously and agreeing to disseminate the report's findings and the Commissioner's guidance on the terms of the Data Protection Act to their members.35 The Press Complaints Commission published a guidance note and agreed to reiterate the message that journalists had to act within the law (such as the Data Protection Act).36